The Royal Family has been no strangers to controversy over the years.

 Prince Michael of Kent

-In more recent news, the Queen's cousin, Prince Michael of Kent has been recently making headlines for all the wrong reasons.
+In more recent news, Queen Elizabeth's cousin, Prince Michael of Kent has been recently making headlines for all the wrong reasons.

 Prince Michael of Kent responded by showing interest in working with the company.
 He even told undercover reporters that he would give House of Haedong a royal endorsement and he was happy to use Kensington Palace as a backdrop.